 different adhesive tapes

-In addition to the broader network and a deeper understanding of processes in the company, he particularly appreciates the possibility of pursuing his own ideas while doing his job: “The often mentioned ‘Freedom to act’ really exists at tesa.
+In addition to the broader network and a deeper understanding of processes in the company, he particularly appreciates the possibility of pursuing his own ideas while doing his job: “The often-mentioned ‘Freedom to act’ really exists at tesa.
 Despite all the stress, this freedom can be lived out in product management.
 However, you have to bring along a healthy measure of resilience.”
 He also likes to convey this message to interns.
 “I always tell them: Adhesive tapes alone are boring, but the variety of applications can be extremely exciting and challenging.
 At tesa, you can truly explore many areas, which makes the company an attractive employer.”
-Speaking of romping: In October, Wilhelm Watzke started a part-time MBA study course in Hamburg.
-You would call him an adventurer, even without knowing about his multi-week bike tour through Malaysia and Thailand in 2019.
-He has currently entered another exciting field of study: parental leave with his son Louis, born in March.
+Speaking of exploring: In October, Wilhelm Watzke started a part-time MBA study programme in Hamburg.
+You would call him an adventurer, even without knowing about his multi-week cycle tour through Malaysia and Thailand in 2019.
+He has now entered another exciting field of study: parental leave with his son Louis, born in March.

 Faces and Stories

 tesa offers not only vertical but also horizontal career paths.
 Who are the employees that have successfully moved forward on alternative paths?
 What motivated them?
 What tips do they have for others?
 These and other questions will be answered in an article series on tesa.insights.
 In loose sequence, we’ll portray protagonists from the diverse working world at tesa.
 General information about tesa as an employer: